 A feedback path from the delayed output back to the input is available and you have control over both the amount, via the FEEDBACK pot, and phase of the signal, via the FBK switch.
 Inserting a jack plug into the FBK IN socket will break the internal feedback path and allow another signal to be sent into the delay line.
-This could allow processing of the raw delayed signal, from the DLY OUT socket, prior to being sent back into the the delay line again.
-For example, using a VCA to process the feedback signal would allow CV control over feedback levels.
+This could allow additional processing of the raw delayed signal, from the DLY OUT socket, prior to being sent back into the delay line again.
+For example, using a VCA to process the feedback signal would allow CV control of the feedback level.

 There are two control voltage (CV) inputs.
 CV1 has a fixed sensitivity while CV2 has its own sensitivity control.
 CV2's control pot is a reversible attenuator, so you are able to adjust not only the depth of the modulation but also the polarity.
 Although not specifically designed to track to 1V/octave, using the CV1 input, the module can be used as tuned delay line over a useful proportion of the full operating range.

 The delay line itself is based around two 3207 bucket brigade delay (BBD) devices controlled by a voltage controlled oscillator (VCO) running from around 33kHz to over 1MHz.
 Audio bandwidth of the delayed signal extends to 14kHz and several unusual design features ensure that the module is relatively quiet compared to other units of its type.